• Skip to primary navigation

 • Coat a large bowl with about a tablespoon of vegetable oil and add dough.
 Roll the dough ball around to coat it in oil.
 Loosely cover with plastic wrap and let the dough sit in a warm place for about 1 hour.
 The dough should be roughly doubled in size.

 • Gently deflate the dough and turn it out onto a clean cutting board.
-Divide the dough into 8 equals portions - I used a chef's knife to cut the dough.
+Divide the dough into 8 equal portions, using a bench scraper or a large chef's knife.
 Roll each piece of dough into a ball and loosely cover the balls with plastic wrap.
 Allow the dough balls to rise for 30 minutes.

-• In a wide, shallow pan, combine the two quarts of water with the sugars.
-Bring to a boil then reduce to a simmer.
+• In a wide, shallow pan, combine the two quarts of water with the remaining three tablespoons of brown sugar.
+Bring the water to a low boil.
 Preheat oven to 425 degrees F.

 • To shape the bagels, poke a hole in the middle of each dough ball.
 Twirl the dough around the index fingers of your two hands until the hole stretches to about 2 inches.
-Place the newly formed bagel on a parchment or silpat covered baking sheet.
+Place the shaped bagels on a parchment or Silpat covered baking sheet.
 Shape the remaining dough balls.

-• Drop the bagels, 3 or 4 at a time, into the simmering water.
+• Drop the bagels, 3 or 4 at a time, into the gently boiling water.
 Simmer the bagels for 2 minutes and flip over to simmer for another minute.
-Remove the bagels from the water bath with a large slotted spoon and let cool for a few minutes on the parchment-lined baking sheet.
+Remove the boiled bagels from the water bath with a large slotted spoon and let cool for a few minutes on a baking sheet lined with parchment paper.

 • Bake the bagels for 20-25 minutes, or until your bagels are golden brown.
 Remove from the oven and allow to cool on a rack.